djbieber/stratifyd-user-guide/docs/source/index.rst

 Map Data
 =========

-If you are uploading the data, you'll need to identify where the textual information resides within the dataset, as well as the temporal, geographical, and contributor.
+If you're uploading data, you'll need to identify where the textual information resides within the dataset, as well as the temporal, geographical, and contributor.

 .. toctree::
   :maxdepth: 3